Palaeoloxodon recki: Ecology

 All named subspecies of P/E. recki, regardless of true evolutionary relationships, are thought to have been dedicated grazers, with the molar teeth of later subspecies showing greater adaption to grazing than earlier subspecies.
 Carbon isotope analysis of P. recki recki suggests that while it always primarily consumed C_{4} grasses, it showed a degree of dietary flexibility, and particularly towards the end of its existence it consumed some C_{3} plants, likely including a degree of browse.'
 Oxygen isotope analysis of P. recki recki also shows a shift from using stable, permanent water sources during the Early Pleistocene to adapting to using transient water sources during the Middle Pleistocene.'

 Evolutionary history and extinction

+Genetic evidence from Eurasian Palaeoloxodon suggests that around 1 million years ago, P. recki recki underwent a significant episode of introgressive hybridisation with West African populations of the African forest elephant, resulting in over 30% of the nuclear genome as well as the entire mitochondrial genome lineage of P. recki being replaced with those of African forest elephants.

 Following the emergence of P. recki in Africa, at the end of the Early Pleistocene, around 800,000 years ago, a population of P. recki recki migrated out of Africa, giving rise to the Eurasian radiation of Palaeoloxodon.
 Its descendant taxon or last evolutionary stage, Palaeoloxodon jolensis, is known from remains found across Africa of late Middle Pleistocene to Late Pleistocene age, with a number of authors suggesting that P. jolensis likely became extinct at the Middle-Late Pleistocene boundary around 130,000 years ago.
 Following the extinction of P. jolensis it was replaced by the modern African bush elephant (Loxodonta africana).
 The extinction of the P. recki/jolensis lineage in Africa has either been attributed to the increasing aridification of Africa across the Middle Pleistocene, or the growing sophistication of human hunters.'